Berryville is one of two county seats in Carroll County, Arkansas and had a population of slightly more than 5,000 at the time of the last census.

 They’re usually full of free maps, brochures, and travel magazines that are there for the taking, and they’re often staffed by enthusiastic volunteers who’re more than happy to help you see and experience all the things the area has to offer.

-The Berryville Welcome Center is just such a place; it is a treasure trove of information on Berryville’s history, culture, economy, and attractions.
+The Berryville Tourist Information Center is just such a place; it is a treasure trove of information on Berryville’s history, culture, economy, and attractions.

 It’s on the east side of town just off U.S. Route 62 and well worth a few minutes of your valuable vacation time.